vskabelkin/ml_python/README.md

-# My listings from Sebastian Raschka book "Python Machine Learning"
+# Machine learning with Python examples